nordic-institute/X-Road/deployment/security-server/k8s/charts/e2e-fixtures/README.md

 > **NOT production-ready / dev+E2E-only.** This chart reproduces the
 > non-Central-Server parts of the E2E suite's compose aux stack
 > (`core/src/security-server/e2e-test/src/intTest/resources/compose.aux.yaml`)
-> in-cluster: a test CA, mock information systems, a mail sink, a DS-HTTPS
+> in-cluster: a test CA, mock information systems, a mail sink, and a hurl
-> keystore init Job, and a hurl bootstrap Job.
-Every rendered resource
+> bootstrap Job.
+Every rendered resource carries the label
-> carries the label `xroad.niis.org/production-ready: "false"`, matching the
+> `xroad.niis.org/production-ready: "false"`, matching the `Chart.yaml`
-> `Chart.yaml` annotation.
+> annotation.
+(The DS-HTTPS keystore init moved to its own
+> `ds-https-keystore` chart — see section 3.)

 ## 1. Overview